varabyte/kobweb/README.md

 ```

 > [!NOTE]
-> Perhaps in the future, the Compose HTML team might consider updating their typealises to use the `CSSNumericValue`
+> Perhaps in the future, the Compose HTML team might consider updating their typealiases to use the `CSSNumericValue`
 > type and not the `CSSSizeValue` type.
 If that happens, we can revert our changes and delete this section.
 But until
 > then, it's worth understanding why Kobweb introduces its own typealiases and why you are encouraged to use them
 > instead of the Compose HTML versions.